Last Updated: 23rd September 2021

 - Advise students when support may be better provided by the International Student Team.

 The meeting is conlcuded with the discussion of an Attendance and Engagement Action Plan that outlines general expectations to improve a student's attendance and engagement and includes space for the student's personal reflections.
-The personal reflections do not
+The personal reflections do not form part of your actions.

 If you do not attend, you may be immediately progressed to Stage 2 of Reasonable Diligence.